I love the following passage from Carl Jung…not because I like that it’s true, but because it’s true.

 I went walking through an olive grove in the Sacred Valley and knew I was protected.
 It wasn’t just the nurturing trees against the sky protecting me—it was saints and prophets and ancestors and angels and all things heavenly.
 I’d forgotten how ever-present and protective these blessed spirits were, but they were always there to save, warn, cradle, console, and guide me.

-One ceremony, a friendly spirit made of rocks sat atop my shoulder and used a gigantic tool made of boulders to remove an unwanted multi-dimensional entity from my back.
-The entity had been latched onto my back for several weeks.
-I’d been feeling it there, curiously watching the world with me, but not exactly helping me; it didn’t feel harmful, but it didn’t feel necessary.
+One ceremony, a friendly spirit made of rocks sat atop my shoulder and used a stone tool to remove an unwanted entity from my back.
+The entity had been latched there for several weeks.
+I’d been feeling it, curiously watching the world with me, but not exactly helping me; it didn’t feel harmful, but it didn’t feel necessary.
 I was glad it was removed.
-Later that evening, I was so caught up in another member’s energetic release that I momentarily blacked out until Giovanni gently brought me back.
-I knew then, I needed to work on protecting myself (I am at times an overly-empathetic human being.)
+I knew I needed to work on protecting myself (I am at times an overly-empathetic human being.)
 Upon that realization, several spirits appeared and constructed a white shield surrounding me.
 The shield was strong, solid, and filled with iridescent light and protective energy.

-Giovanni had warned us of this: during and after ceremonies, our chakras are ripped wide open for all the world to see.
-We needed to be careful of who we came in contact with and where we go, as we are very sensitive and open to receiving all sorts of energies.
+Giovanni warned us that, during and after ceremonies, our chakras are ripped wide open for all the world to see.
+We needed to be careful of who we came in contact with and where we went, as we would be very sensitive and open to receiving all sorts of energies.

 After returning home from that retreat, I climbed into my bed and was kept awake by a crystal clear vision of a super-imposed reality.
 It was Saint Francis of Assisi, kneeling near a forest stream.
 I knew he was there to watch over me.
 He wasn’t too alert; he seemed rather peaceful and at ease.
 His calmness told me I did not have anything to worry about; there wasn’t anything dangerous anywhere near my vicinity.